FelixVaughan/Slime-Share/README.md

 SESSION_KEY="hyjwwcB4wM2baNIO7Die"

 2. If this error appears: "Cannot find module 'express'" or any similar issue, delete the node_modules folder, and run "npm i" in the terminal after the node_modules folder is deleted.

+After running, successfully, the terminal should say "Server listening on port 3000"

+Go to your browser of choice and go to http://localhost:3000/.

+You will be redirected to the main screen, where there will be a button to join a room.